Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Modular Forms of Spectrum Generating Symmetry and Quantum Degeneracies of Charge States of BPS Black Holes of the Octonionic Magical Supergravity

 The orbits of extremal black hole solutions of the octonionic magical supergravity in $5d$ under the continuous U-duality group $E_{6(-26)}$ were studied earlier and has been reviewed in previous sections.
 Here we will try to extend those results to the orbits under the discrete arithmetic subgroup of $E_{6(-26)}$.
 If the octonionic magical supergravity can be obtained from a compactification of M-theory over a Calabi-Yau (CY) threefold then the exceptional cone $\mathcal{C}$ can be identified with the K\"ahler cone of that CY manifold and the K\"ahler moduli get identified with the scalar fields of the octonionic magical supergravity.
 If we choose a basis $J_I$ of the 27 $(1,1)$ forms, the K\"ahler form $J$ can be expanded as \eq J = h^I J_I~, \en where $h^I$ are 27 functions of the 26 scalars of the octonionic magical supergravity that satisfy\footnote{ Here we are assumimg a definite value of the volume of the CY threefold which is associated with the universal hypermultiplet which will not play any role in the dicussion of extremal black holes.} \eq C_{IJK} h^I h^J h^K =1 ~.\en K\"ahler moduli are given by the volumes of the 2-cycles $\Omega^I$ of the CY manifold \eq h^I = \int_{\Omega^I} J~, \en and the intersection numbers $C_{IJK}$ are defined as

 The cohomology lattice of the CY threefold as well as the bare charge lattice of black holes in $5d$ are lattices with integer valued coordinates.
 On the other hand, the lattice $JL$ defined over the Coxeter order of integral octonions involve integer as well as half-integer coefficients.
 We will identify the lattice $JL$ with the lattice of dressed charges and $h^I$ as the vector that determines the polarization.
 Note that $h^I$ depends on the scalar fields.
 If the bare charges are denoted as $q_I$, then $h^I q_I$ corresponds to the central charge as explained in section \ref{5dorbits}.
-Recall that the physical (dressed) graviphoton is given by the linear combination $h^I A_{I \mu}$, and in a given vacuum of the theory, the physical graviton is given by $\langle h^I \rangle A_{I \mu}$ where $\langle h^I \rangle$ is the VEV of $h^I$.
+Recall that the physical (dressed) graviphoton is given by the linear combination $h^I A_{I \mu}$, and in a given vacuum of the theory, the physical graviphoton is given by $\langle h^I \rangle A_{I \mu}$ where $\langle h^I \rangle$ is the VEV of $h^I$.
 If we choose the identity polarization $\langle h^I \rangle J_I = I_3 $ then the graviphoton is the bare graviphoton of the theory \cite{Gunaydin:1983rk}.
 Under the action of the continuous U-duality group $E_{6(-26)}$, the identity polarization can be mapped into any other polarization.
 However, as we previously explained, under the action of the arithmetic subgroup $E_{6(-26)}(\mathbb{Z})$ we have two distinct orbits namely the polarizations in the orbit of the identity polarization $I_3$ and the polarizations that are in the orbit of the indecomposable polarization $E$ \cite{MR1369418}.
-Physically what that means is that at the quantum level we have two distinct vacuum solutions that are not connected by the arithmetic subgroup of the continuous U-duality group of the classical theory.
-One could interpret the vacuum corresponding to the identity polarization as the perturbative vacuum and the one defined by the indecomposable polarization $E$ as the non-perturbative vacuum.
+Physically what that means is that at the quantum level we have two distinct families of vacua , separated possibly by some sort of a phase transition, that are not connected by the arithmetic subgroup of the continuous U-duality group of the classical theory.
+One could interpret the vacua in the orbit of the identity polarization as the perturbative vacua since the vacuum with the bare graviphoton belongs to it , and the family defined by the indecomposable polarization $E$ as the non-perturbative vacua.